Mycoplasma hyosynoviae and M. hyorhinis are present in most farms and cause arthritis in swine.

 Alternative names: Mycoplasma hyosynoviae, Mycoplasma hyorhinis

-Most farms are infected but not all show clinical signs.
+Most farms are infected but not all of them show clinical signs.
 Mycoplasma hyosynoviae and M. hyorhinis live in the upper respiratory tract without causing clinical signs and are transmitted through the respiratory route.
 They invade joints and tendon sheaths of susceptible animals producing inflammation and lameness.

 Mycoplasma hyorhinis clinically tends to occur in swine from 3 to 10 weeks old and Mycoplasma hyosynoviae is present in pigs of more than 3 months.
 M. hyorhinis, besides causing arthritis can also cause polyserositis and pneumonia.